Roy and Margaret Seaton now live in a two bedroom apartment at Earlsdon Park Village.

 “We’d talked about moving to a bungalow, but Roy wasn’t too keen, because he said it would be all there was, whereas here there will be so many extras, and the care.”

 Roy uses a wheelchair and the couple liked the idea of being all on one level.

 Margaret says: “It was a real coincidence that we found out about Earlsdon Park – then again, I tend to think that a lot of big things just happen by chance.
 That’s how Roy and I met!”

 The couple met 20 years ago when Margaret was Roy’s secretary.
 He was a connections manager for the National Grid.
 Margaret is originally from Surrey and Roy is from Worksop, and they both moved to the area for work.
 They married 12 years ago in Florida.

 Roy is now an IT lecturer at Coventry University, where he works part time.
-He wants to volunteer at the Village.
 He says: “I feel very strongly about access to IT for older people.
 I think that a lot of younger people know how to use IT but don’t know what to do with it, and older people could do great things with IT but don’t know how to use it.”

-Margaret also hopes to volunteer.
-She has read for talking books in the past, and says she would be happy to support residents who need help reading.
+Margaret has read for talking books in the past, and says she would be happy to support residents who need help reading.

-The couple are moving from their three bedroom house in Tile Hill.
+The couple moved from a three bedroom house in Tile Hill.
 Roy says: “A young couple are moving in, he’s just finishing his PhD and she’s still a student.
-It’s going to be a family home.”
+It’s a family home.”